 But the big question is, could parallel universes really exist?

 Well – spoiler alert – the answer is yes!
-Parallel universes could really exist.
+Parallel universes could most certainly really exist.

 In fact, the concept is now so widely accepted by such a large number of physicists, that New Scientist describes the idea as no longer being controversial.

-The idea of a parallel universe is something I’ve touched on (in a very lighthearted way!) in my first children’s picture book, and an idea that I love to think about and ponder on.
+The idea of a parallel universe is something I’ve touched on (in a very lighthearted way, obvs) in my first children’s picture book, and an idea that I love to think about and ponder on.

 And I’m not the only one who can’t get enough of the idea!

-Parallel universes (or the ‘multiverse’) are a massive recurring theme in science fiction films and books.
-And if you care to search for the term on YouTube you’ll find bijillions of vids discussing the idea and putting forward different theories and ‘evidence’ for their existence!
+The concept of parallel universes (or the ‘multiverse’) is a massive recurring theme in science fiction films and books.
+And if you care to search for the term on YouTube you’ll find bijillions of vids discussing the idea and putting forward different theories and suggested evidence of their existence.

 But the theory of parallel universes really isn’t just reserved for sci-fi enthusiasts and daydreamers!